dowjones/opensearch-blog/BLOG.md

 [Amazon Elasticsearch Service released Trace Analytics](https://aws.amazon.com/blogs/big-data/getting-started-with-trace-analytics-in-amazon-elasticsearch-service/), a new feature for distributed tracing that enables developers and operators to troubleshoot performance and availability issues in their distributed applications, giving them end-to-end insights not possible with traditional methods of collecting logs and metrics from each component and service individually.
 Trace Analytics supports OpenTelemetry, enabling customers to leverage Trace Analytics without having to re-instrument their applications.

-Once you have traces flowing through your pipeline, you should see indexes being created in opensearch under the otel-v1* index prefix.
-As this is created, trace analytics plugin within opensearch dashboards should now have visuals for your traces including the service map, error/throughput graphs and waterfall trace view for your services.
+Once you have traces flowing through your pipeline, you should see indexes being created in opensearch under the otel-v1\* index prefix.
+As this is created, trace analytics plugin within opensearch dashboards should now have visuals for your traces including the service map, error/throughput graphs, and waterfall trace view for your services.

 <img src="https://github.com/newscorp-ghfb/djin-opensearch-blog/blob/master/img/kibana.png" align="center" height="50%"  width="50%">

 #### Testing

-We now have the distributed tracing pipeline, it’s time to start an application that generates traces and sends it the our agents.
+We now have the distributed tracing pipeline.
+It is time to start an application that generates traces and exports it to agents.
 Depending on your application code and whether you want to do manual or automatic instrumentation, the [Open Telementry Instrumentation Docs](https://opentelemetry.io/docs/) should get you started.

 Since in our setup Otel agents are running as daemonset, we will be sending the traces to the agent on the same host(worker-node).
 To get the host IP, we can set the HOST_IP environment variable via the [Kubernetes downwards API](https://kubernetes.io/docs/tasks/inject-data-application/downward-api-volume-expose-pod-information/#capabilities-of-the-downward-api). and then reference it in our instrumentation as the destination address.